 Boost Bile Flow

 Among its many functions, bile is secreted from the liver and into the duodenum to remove the toxins that the liver processes.
 If there is poor bile flow, toxins may remain stagnant or recirculate rather than being properly excreted, which compounds the effects of toxic burden.
-Poor bile flow will not only damper elimination pathways, but also lead to conditions like SIBO, since the slightly alkaline properties of bile help maintain microbial balance in the gut.
-To assist for biliary excretion, consider phosphatidylcholine and bitters:
+Poor bile flow will not only damper elimination pathways but also lead to conditions like SIBO since the slightly alkaline properties of bile help maintain microbial balance in the gut.
+To assist with biliary excretion, consider employing phosphatidylcholine and bitters:

 - Since phosphatidylcholine is a crucial building block of bile, it can be considered as a first step for supplementation in ensuring adequate bile production.4 Inadequate intake of phosphatidylcholine may result in impaired biliary excretion and inability to eliminate toxins effectively from the liver.

 - Bitters have traditionally been used to help stimulate bile production and flow.
-In fact, herbalists have used bitters to stimulate natural digestive process in the gut for hundreds of years.
-Gentian root, a bitter herb, and artichoke, a natural choleretic, can works synergistically stimulate the body’s natural production of bile, which aids in toxin removal, as well as the emulsification and digestion of fats from meals.5,6
+In fact, herbalists have used bitters to stimulate natural digestive processes in the gut for hundreds of years.
+Gentian root, a bitter herb, and artichoke, a natural choleretic, can work synergistically to stimulate the body’s natural production of bile, which aids in toxin removal and the emulsification and digestion of fats from meals.5,6

 The Bottom Line

-Dr. Joseph Ornelas is the Pillars of GI Health Brand Manager at Lifestyle Matrix Resource Center.
+Joseph Ornelas, PhD, DC is the Pillars of GI Health Brand Manager at Lifestyle Matrix Resource Center.
 He holds a PhD from University of Illinois with concentration in Health Economics, an MA degree in Public Policy from the Harris School at the University of Chicago, an MS degree in Health Systems Management from Rush University, and a DC degree from National University of Health Sciences.
-As a licensed chiropractor in Illinois, Dr. Ornelas has published numerous evidence-based clinical practice guidelines, helping to improve quality standards of care and provide opportunity for health care practitioners across several specialty areas.
+As a licensed provider and health economist, Dr. Ornelas has published numerous evidence-based clinical practice guidelines, helping to improve quality standards of care and provide value for health care practitioners across several specialty areas.

-- Barathi, M. Divya, S. Chandrasekar, and V. Ramya.
-A preliminary study on stability and variability of encapsulated probiotic yeast saccharomyces boulardii and sacchromyces cervisiae and its ability to bind mycotoxins.
-International Journal of Current Research in Chemistry and Pharmaceutical Sciences.
+- Divya Barathi M, Chandrasekar S, and Ramya V. A preliminary study on stability and variability of encapsulated probiotic yeast Saccharomyces boulardii and Sacchromyces cervisiae and its ability to bind mycotoxins.
+Int J Curr Res Chem Pharma Sci.
 2014;1(6).

 - Barrios JM, Lichtenberger LM.
 Role of biliary phosphatidylcholine in bile acid protection and NSAID injury of the ileal mucosa in rats.
 Gastroenterology.
 2000 Jun;118(6):1179-86. doi: 10.1016/s0016-5085(00)70371-4.
 PMID: 10833493.